hydrovorobey/WayDown/README.md

 *Usage of the package:*
 - install the package from GitHub
 - install required libs (if necessary)
-- load daily and sub-daily (e.g. 1 min, 10 min) data of precipitation in workspace (data must be provided in specified format)
+- load daily (data to disaggregate) and sub-daily (e.g. 1 min, 10 min measured data) precipitation in workspace (data must be provided in specified format, see example)
 - select required parameters for convergence and max iteration number
 - run the WayDown function - it returns a dataframe with disaggregated time-series